Skip to article frontmatterSkip to article content

 How to stop gradients from vanishing and signals from exploding

-We have built the Multi-Head Attention engine, but there is a problem.
-In a deep LLM, we stack these layers dozens of times.
-As the data passes through these transformations, the numbers can drift: they might become tiny (vanishing) or massive (exploding).
+In L04, we built the Multi-Head Attention engine.
+But there’s a problem: in a deep LLM, we stack these attention layers dozens of times.
+As the data flows through these transformations, the numbers can drift—they might become tiny (vanishing gradients) or massive (exploding activations).

 If the numbers get weird, the model stops learning.
-To fix this, we use two critical “plumbing” techniques:
+To fix this, Transformers use a critical pattern called “Add & Norm”—a combination of two techniques that work together:

 By the end of this post, you’ll understand: